moclei/crann/README.md

 crann.set({name: 'ContentScript'}, 'instancekey'); // Or set for a particular instance if you like
 ```

-### Next, connect to your Crann instance from any context you like -- eg. content scripts
+### Then, connect to your Crann instance from any context you like -- eg. content scripts

 ```typescript
 import {connect} from 'crann';